19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (3) For any management corporation or subsidiary management corporation, a motion is decided by special resolution if —

-(a) the motion is passed at a duly convened general meeting of such corporation of which at least 21 days’ notice specifying the motion has been given; and
+(a) the motion is passed at a duly convened general meeting of such corporation held on the 22nd day (or later) after the notice specifying the motion has been given; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) on a poll, the total of the share value of the lots for which valid votes are counted for the motion is at least 75% of the aggregate share value of the lots for which all valid votes are cast by subsidiary proprietors who are present (in person or proxy) at the time the vote is taken.

 (4) For any management corporation or subsidiary management corporation, a motion is decided by unanimous resolution if the motion —

-(a) is passed at a duly convened general meeting of such corporation of which at least 21 days’ notice specifying the motion has been given; and
+(a) is passed at a duly convened general meeting of such corporation held on the 22nd day (or later) after the notice specifying the motion has been given; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) is supported by every valid vote cast by subsidiary proprietors who are present (in person or proxy) at the time the vote is taken.

 (5) For any management corporation or subsidiary management corporation, a motion is decided by 90% resolution if —

-(a) the motion is passed at a duly convened general meeting of such corporation of which at least 21 days’ notice specifying the motion has been given; and
+(a) the motion is passed at a duly convened general meeting of such corporation held on the 22nd day (or later) after the notice specifying the motion has been given; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) on a poll, the total of the share value of the lots for which valid votes are counted for the motion is at least 90% of the aggregate share value of the lots for which all valid votes are cast by subsidiary proprietors who are present (in person or proxy) at the time the vote is taken.

 (6) For any management corporation or subsidiary management corporation, a motion is decided by comprehensive resolution if —

-(a) the motion is considered at a duly convened general meeting of such corporation of which at least 21 days’ notice specifying the motion has been given; and
+(a) the motion is considered at a duly convened general meeting of such corporation held on the 22nd day (or later) after the notice specifying the motion has been given; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) at the end of a period of 12 weeks after the general meeting in paragraph (a) is convened, on a poll, the total of the share value of the lots for which valid votes are counted for the motion is at least 90% of the aggregate share value of the lots of all the subsidiary proprietors who, at the end of that period, constitute the management corporation or subsidiary management corporation, as the case may be.

 (7) For any management corporation or subsidiary management corporation, a motion is decided by resolution by consensus if —

-(a) the motion is considered at a duly convened general meeting of such corporation of which at least 21 days’ notice specifying the motion has been given; and
+(a) the motion is considered at a duly convened general meeting of such corporation held on the 22nd day (or later) after the notice specifying the motion has been given; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) at the end of a period of 12 weeks after the general meeting in paragraph (a) is convened, all the subsidiary proprietors who, at the end of that period, constitute the management corporation or subsidiary management corporation, as the case may be, support the motion in writing.